Acupuncture Frequently Asked Questions

 Acupuncture has had clinical success in the East for over two thousand years.
-It gradually made its’ way into Western medicine just in the past 50 to 60 years.
+It gradually made its way into Western medicine just in the past 50 to 60 years.
 It is simple and it works very well with minimal or no side effects.
 Acupuncture treats a wide variety of physical and emotional pain.
 Acupuncture is a medical modality that involves using tiny needles which stimulate the nervous system to vasodilate blood vessels and increase blood flow.
-Increased profusion provides the body with sufficient nutrients to injured areas and promotes healing.
-Blood carries within it, many valuable resources including: oxygen, white blood cells, red blood cells, antioxidants, and the ability to remove toxicity and wasted products from the injured tissues.
+Increased profusion provides the body with sufficient nutrients for injured areas and promotes healing.
+Blood carries within it, many valuable resources including oxygen, white blood cells, red blood cells, antioxidants, and the ability to remove toxicity and waste products from the injured tissues.
 Acupuncture needles also have a direct impact on our nervous system, by signaling the brain to produce opiates such as Enkephalin and others to help the body to keep the pain away.
 Injured tissues that cause pain and discomfort will start to heal and renew.

 Is Acupuncture Painful?
 Are You Afraid of Needles?

 Acupuncture needles are very small.
 The gauge of an Acupuncture needle is about the width of a human hair.
 Through my clinical experience, I have seen very few people who are very sensitive to needles.
 There are many techniques that we can use to distract the patients from feeling the discomfort of the needle.
 No worries!
 For the most part, it feels like a pinprick or an ant bite.
 So, if what is keeping you away from getting Acupuncture is the fear of the needle, do not worry, many practitioners are well aware of it, and we have many tools to keep you from feeling uncomfortable.

 Does Acupuncture Have Any Side Effects?
 How Do I Feel During The Acupuncture Session?